-As this measure was foreseen, the commons took care to finish and disperse their remonstrance, which they intended as a justification of their conduct to the people.
-The King likewise, on his part, published a declaration, where he gave the reasons of his disagreement with the parliament, and of their sudden dissolution, before they had time to conclude any one act.
-These papers furnished the partizans on both ades with ample matter of apology or of recrimination.
-But all impartial men judged, "That the commons, tho' they had not violated " any law, yet, by their unpliableness and independence, were insensibly chang-" ing, perhaps improving, the spirit and genius, while they preserved the forms, of the constitution: And that the King was acting altogether without any " plan; running on in a road, furrounded, on all fides, with the most danger-" ous precipices, and concerting no proper measures, either for submitting to " the obstinacy of the commons, or for subduing it."
+As this measure was foreseen, the commons took care to finish and disperse their remonstrance, which they intended as a justification of their conduct to the peototh of June. ple.
+The King likewise, on his part, published a declaration, where he gave the reasons of his disagreement with the parliament, and of their sudden dissolution, before they had time to conclude any one act ‡.
+These papers furnished the partizans on both sides with ample matter of apology or of recrimination.
+But all impartial men judged, "That the commons, tho' they had not violated any law, yet, by their unpliableness and independance, were insensibly changing, perhaps improving, the spirit and genius, while they preserved the forms, of the constitution: And that the King was acting altogether without any plan; running on in a road, surrounded, on all sides, with the most dangerous precipices, and concerting no proper measures, either for submitting to the obstinacy of the commons, or for subduing it."